 The Fear Archetypes

-The most interesting and intriguing section is the first: the Fear Archetypes.
+The most intriguing section is the first: the Fear Archetypes.

-Ruth and her team invested in an actual scientific study to suss out the role that fear plays in peoples’ lives.
+Ruth and her team invested in an actual scientific study to identify the role that fear plays in peoples’ lives.
 They found that fear distills into seven buckets.

 - Rule Follower